freeradical13/freeradical13.github.io/index.md

 Gibbs free energy (G) measures the work that a system can do (<code>ΔG = ΔH - T×ΔS</code> where ΔS is the change in entropy).
 If the change in G (ΔG) for a chemical reaction at a temperature T is known, K<sub>eq</sub> can be calculated as <code>ΔG = -R×T×ln(K<sub>eq</sub>)</code>.

-Reactions that don't require input energy are called [spontaneous][spontaneous reactions] or [exergonic][] (negative ΔG), although they don't necessarily occur rapidly.
+Reactions that don't require input energy are called [spontaneous][spontaneous reactions] or [exergonic][] (negative ΔG, meaning that the products store less energy than the reagents and thus the reaction favors the products spontaneously without input energy), although they don't necessarily occur rapidly.

 Reactions that require input energy are [endergonic][] (positive ΔG):